- Login to save your own copy of this assignment

 - Have questions?
 Ask Us!
 Chat, email, phone or in-person help from librarians.

 - Draft PowerPoint or visual materials.
 Gather images, videos or other media if needed.
-Learn more about effective visuals.
+Learn more about using visual aids (University of Leicester).

 - Draft any handouts or bibliography, if needed.